 Thanks to Laurence Boomer for collecting, documenting, and preserving Tricholoma murrillianum for study; his collection is deposited in The Herbarium of Michael Kuo.

-Ecology: Mycorrhizal, primarily with conifers (including lodgepole pine and other true pines, Douglas-fir, hemlock, and fir), but also found in association with tanoak and madrone on the West Coast; growing alone, scattered, or gregariously; western North America from the Rocky Mountains westward; fall, and (in warmer climates) winter.
+Ecology: Mycorrhizal, primarily with conifers (including lodgepole pine and other true pines, Douglas-fir, hemlock, and fir), but also found in association with tanoak and madrone on the West Coast; growing alone, scattered, or gregariously; originally described from Oregon (Murrill 1912); distributed in western North America from the Rocky Mountains westward; fall and winter.
 The illustrated and described collections are from Colorado and Oregon.